Josh Duhamel Goes Outdoors In Only Bathing Trunks On His Canadian Ski Vacation

 Duhamel captured the snow-making on his Instagram page, tagging it “snow day” at Axl’s preschool.

-People Magazine says that the friendly exes made a day of it for five-year-old Axl and friends complete with a hot chocolate bar and snowball fights.
+People Magazine reports that the friendly exes made a day of it for 5-year-old Axl and friends complete with a hot chocolate bar and snowball fights.
 Duhamel and Fergie even took a tandem ride together down the hill, picking up speed and cheering as they rode on the sled together.
 When the ride was done, the two high-fived each other and let the kids have a turn.